spiersmm/CMSC-355-Donation-App/Sprint3/SprintRetrospective.md

     - Donor see more item info
     - Donor view historic record
     - Donor view more item info in historic record
-    - Donor historic record empty
+    - Donor view empty historic record
     - Donor add to historic record
+    - Donor delete from historic record
+    - Donor try to edit from historic record
+    - Donor try to add item to historic record that is already in historic record
   - Completed test cases (Junit tests)
     - test newItemInfo class constructor, getter, and setter methods with email and recipient name added to class
  - **Team Reflection**